trentm/node-cmdln/README.md

   (Note: The call signature to `fini` changed in cmdln v3.
 See the changelog in CHANGES.md.)

-- [Backward incompatible change] Change the signature of a `<cmdln>.fini` method
-  from:

-        MyCLI.prototype.fini = function fini(subcmd, cb) {

-  to:

-        MyCLI.prototype.fini = function fini(subcmd, err, cb) {

-  where `err` is the error returned by the invocation of the CLI.
-This allows a `fini` method to use or deal with that error, if necessary.

 - `cli.showErrStack` boolean.
 Set to true to have `cmdln.main()`, if used, print a full stack on a shown error.
-When wanted, this is typically set in If you want this option it is typically set either
+A common pattern of mine is to set this in the `.init()` method if a top-level `-v,--verbose` option is given.

 - `cli.handlerFromSubcmd(<subcmd>)` will return the appropriate
   `do_<subcmd>` method that handles the given sub-command.
 This resolves